 Persistent – Digital devices offer an ability to immediately and continuously communicate 24 hours a day, so it can be difficult for children experiencing cyberbullying to find relief.

 Permanent – Most information communicated electronically is permanent and public, if not reported and removed.
 A negative online reputation, including for those who bully, can impact college admissions, employment, and other areas of life.

 Hard to Notice – Because teachers and parents may not overhear or see cyberbullying taking place, it is harder to recognize.

 All states have laws requiring schools to respond to bullying.
 As cyberbullying has become more prevalent with the use of technology, many states now include cyberbullying, or mention cyberbullying offenses, under these laws.
 Schools may take action either as required by law, or with local or school policies that allow them to discipline or take other action.
 Some states also have provisions to address bullying if it affects school performance.
 You can learn about the laws and policies in each state, including if they cover cyberbullying.

 Frequency of Cyberbullying

-The 2013-2014 School Crime Supplement (National Center for Education Statistics and Bureau of Justice Statistics) indicates that 7% of students in grades 6–12 experienced cyberbullying.
+- The 2019 School Crime Supplement to the National Crime Victimization Survey (National Center for Education Statistics and Bureau of Justice) indicates that, nationwide, about 16 percent of students in grades 9–12 experienced cyberbullying.

-The 2013 Youth Risk Behavior Surveillance Survey finds that 15% of high school students (grades 9-12) were electronically bullied in the past year.
+- The 2021 Youth Risk Behavior Surveillance System(Centers for Disease Control and Prevention) indicates that an estimated 15.9% of high school students were electronically bullied in the 12 months prior to the survey.